appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/advanced-configuration/store-dist-dmz.md

 </Tabs>

-#### SeLinux
+#### SELinux

-You must use the same SeLinux mode on the Appcircle private server and the Appcircle DMZ server.
+You must use the same SELinux mode on the Appcircle private server and the Appcircle DMZ server.

-You can check the SeLinux mode with the command below.
+You can check the SELinux mode with the command below.

 ```bash
 getenforce